 The Selective Laser Trabeculoplasty (SLT)

-The SLT reduces intraocular pressure (IOP) with virtually no side effects eliminating or reducing the quantity of prescription medications, eye drops, surgery and other invasive treatments required to control the disease.
+The SLT reduces intraocular pressure (IOP) with virtually no side effects eliminating or reducing the number of prescription medications, eye drops, surgery and other invasive treatments required to control the disease.
 This therapy can be administered in the ophthalmologist’s office.
 Relatively painless, the SLT does not cause scarring or damage to the eye like other laser treatments and has been shown to effectively keep pressure lower for several years.

 “After using drops for 2-3 years to control the glaucoma, my left eye grew worse than my right eye.
 Dr. Wagle suggested I try the SLT laser.
 I was hesitant about laser treatment, but Dr. Wagle explained how it worked and that there would be no pain.
 There was no pain and my pressure went down a lot in my left eye.
 I’ve seen improvement with both treatments, but nothing as significant as with the laser.
 With these treatments, I know that I can continue to enjoy my reading and get to my fitness center 3 days a week,” said Mrs. Segura, long-time patient of Dr. Wagle.